pulimeng/CancerOmicsNet/README.md

   - `--i` input data folder location.
   - `--o` output file location.

-A output will be produced in the form of
+A output will be produced in the form of:

     |   instance   |   drug   |   cellline   |   score   |   class   |
     |:---:|:---:|:---:|:---:|:---:|